Grange Fair

-The Grange Fair is an annual fair and camping event held in Centre Hall in Centre County, Pennsylvania each year since 1874.
+The Grange Fair is an annual fair and camping event held in Potter Township in Centre County near Centre Hall, Pennsylvania each year since 1874.

 The fair is typically held in the last full week of August.
-On the last day of 140th Grange Fair, it was announced that the 2015 Grange Fair will be moving a week earlier and adding 1 day, with the fair going from 7 days to 9 days.
-No fairs were held in 1917–18, 1942–45 nor 2020.
+On the last day of 140th Grange Fair, it was announced that the 2015 Grange Fair would be moving a week earlier and adding 1 day, with the fair going from 7 days to 9 days.

 The 2005 Emmy awarding winning documentary film The Grange Fair: An American Tradition directed by Joe Myers chronicles the 131st Grange Fair.

 Attractions

 The Centre County Grange Fair is most notable for allowing fairgoers to camp on the grounds, but the fair also has carnival rides, many types of food stands, bingo, and live concerts.
-As a county fair, it hosts animal shows, livestock contests, and 4H competitions, as well as the judging of such things as baked goods, canned goods, quilts, vegetables, photography, etc.
+As a county fair, it hosts animal shows, livestock contests, and 4H competitions, as well as the judging of baked goods, canned goods, quilts, vegetables, and photography.

 Camping

-Camping at Grange Fair takes place in two forms: tenting and camping in recreational vehicles (referred to solely as camping).
+Camping at Grange Fair takes place in two forms: tenting and RV'ing in recreational vehicles.

-It consists of thousands of people camping at the fairgrounds in large, green, blue, or tan rented canvas tents with asphalt floors.
-Thousands more stay in their own recreational vehicles, parked on the grounds.
+It consists of thousands of people camping at the fairgrounds in one thousand large, green, blue, or tan rented canvas tents with asphalt floors.
+There are one thousand Five Hundred Recreational Vehicle spots, with thousands who stay in their own recreational vehicles, parked on the grounds.
 Most recreational vehicles are parked in rented locations that offer electric and plumbing hookups, but there are additional spaces available on a first-come-first-serve basis for a nightly fee.
-However these "overflow camping" spots do not have electric or plumbing hookups.
+However, these "overflow camping" spots do not have electric or plumbing hookups.